 If your company does not have a communications professional to assist, consider training an administrative assistant, marketing or social media staff to assist.
 There are too many benefits to not show up on this platform.

 In today’s competitive environment attracting good talent is always a priority.
 When someone considers working for your organization they will check out the leaders of your organization and those people who could be their colleagues on LinkedIn.

 According to a report by Spherion Staffing, 47% of Millennials now say a perspective employer’s online reputation matters as much as the job it offers.

 Social savvy employees also attract talent.
 When your people are using LinkedIn regularly, they become visible to those who are seeking employment.
 That means, empowering your employees to have updated profiles and encouraging them to be engaged with what is happening at your company is.

 Not only is the CEOs presence a boost to recruitment it also is important to retention.
 HR will be happy to see the C Level executives play a greater role, their presence can be a boost to retaining great talent that companies work so hard to attract in the first place.

 How CEO Influencers Impact Their Brand

-It is not unheard of that you can gain hundreds of followers on your first article if it is interesting and perhaps timely.
+It is not unheard of that you can gain hundreds of followers on your first article or post if it is interesting and perhaps timely.

 Top strategies for executive’s publishing content